 Fantasy – I’ve voiced for a couple of Warhammer games but this is a Lore Documentary about Chaos Dwarfs

 Another Lore Documentary – this time for Dune

-The process of working as a narrator on YouTube
+The process of working as a narrator for YouTube videos

 Like an audiobook narrator but not